FlavScents AInsights Entry for 3-Phenyl Propionaldehyde (CAS: 104-53-0)

 3. Natural Occurrence & Formation

-3-Phenyl propionaldehyde is naturally found in certain essential oils, such as cinnamon leaf oil and hyacinth oil.
-It can also be formed through the oxidation of 3-phenylpropanol or via the reduction of cinnamaldehyde.
-Its presence in natural sources allows it to be designated as a "natural flavor" or "natural fragrance" under certain regulatory frameworks, depending on the extraction and processing methods used.
+3-Phenyl propionaldehyde is naturally found in certain essential oils, such as cinnamon and styrax.
+It can also be formed through the oxidation of 3-phenylpropanol or via the Maillard reaction during food processing.
+Its presence in natural sources allows it to be designated as a "natural flavor" or "natural fragrance" under certain regulatory frameworks.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs